Literature Walking Tours in London

 There are few things I love more than exploring new places and a good book.
 Over the past few years I’ve shared both enthusiasms by leading literary walking tours, filled with stories and poems, through the heart of London.

-In just a couple of hours, see the capital through the eyes of some of our most dashing and dastardly literary heroes.
+Over a couple of hours, we can see the capital through the eyes of some of our most dashing and dastardly literary heroes.
 Walk in the footsteps of Charles Dickens, William Shakespeare and Oscar Wilde.
 Take a stroll through the sex and seduction of Bloomsbury and learn about its complicated and intriguing love triangles.
 Hear contemporary poems mixed with fascinating tales, and discover the best places in London to shop for beautiful old books.

 If you would like to find out more, or book a tour for your book club, writing circle or groups of friends, please get in touch.